From Bullet Trains to Bayonets: Looking for the Way in Bayonne

 The city of Bayonne is located at the confluence of the Nive and Adour Rivers.
 The Pyrénées mountain range, carrying the French-Spanish border, set the backdrop.
 The Bay of Biscay, a lobe of the Atlantic Ocean, fronts the scene.
 Our walk began in St-Jean-Pied-de-Port, France.
 Image modified from Google Earth.

-Bayonne’s cultural heritage has deep roots.
-The Roman army pushed through here in the decades before Christ and “romanized” the salty tribes of the region (See De Bello Gallico 3.27.1).
-By the fourth century, the site at the confluence of rivers was fortified and may have carried the name Lapurdum.* Later, in the 10th century, it took the name Baiona, Basque for “good river.”** That one stuck.
-Interestingly, this nomen is already known by many of our readers.
-In this bucolic setting soldiers first mounted (or produced) stabbing knives for the muzzle of their firearms.
-The baionnette—or bayonet—was born in Bayonne.
+Bayonne’s heritage is deep.
+The Roman army pushed through here in the decades before Christ, "romanizing" the salty tribes of the region (See De Bello Gallico 3.27.1).
+By the fourth century, this confluence of rivers was fortified as Lapurdum.* By the 10th century, it took the name Baiona—Basque for “good river.”** That one stuck.
+Interestingly, this name is likely already in your vocabulary: it was in this bucolic setting that soldiers first mounted stabbing knives to the muzzles of their firearms.
+The baïonnette—or bayonet—was born in Bayonne.

-Our experience of the place was less violent, although when presented with the facture d'hôtel at the desk, we did bleed a little.
+Our experience of the place was less violent, although when presented with the facture d'hôtel (“hotel bill”) at the desk, we did bleed a little.

 One is never far from a riverfront in Bayonne.
 All these waterways meet and flow into the nearby Bay of Biscay.